 There would probably have been many holly trees in the landscape, so in order for Ymma's holly to be a meaningful waypoint, it is likely that it would have been a distinctive or well-known tree.
-Familiarity with this landmark would have been more likely if the Anglo-Saxon inhabitants of the area had encountered it regularly, which suggests it may have been located in a prominent or public place.
-A position on, or near, a well used road or track is one possibility, and with this in mind, a site near the main Kinver-Oldswinford-Halesowen road (Oldnall Road) is suggested - perhaps somewhere close to, or just east of, the present-day Whynot Street (i.e. the hamlet of Parkside shown on the 6-inch 1888 OS map).
+Familiarity with this landmark would have been more likely if the Anglo-Saxon inhabitants of the area had encountered it regularly, which suggests it was probably located in a prominent or public place.
+A position on, or near, a well used road or track is one possibility; and, indeed, Hooke (2011) points out that holly trees referenced in the charters by means of a personal name (such as Ymma) were often located in a road-side position.
+With this in mind, a site near the main Kinver-Oldswinford-Halesowen road (Oldnall Road) is suggested-perhaps somewhere close to, or just east of, the present-day Whynot Street (i.e. the hamlet of Parkside shown on the 6-inch 1888 OS map).